andresbravom/ProjectJava/README.md

 The user can leave comments and suggestions **Second file**.
 For example.

 *This page is Amazing.
-Thanks for all*
+Thanks for all.*

 ## In option 0.
 The user can exit the program.